 Is the breeder’s puppy deposit refundable?
 Yes.
 Always.
 Beware any breeder who does not offer refundable deposits, and also those who ask for families to pay for their puppies in full before they are born.

 How many litters does the breeder have a year?
-We average 2-3 litters of our own per year.
-On occasion, we also co-breed litters with other WCA breeders across the country.
+We average 3-4 litters of our own per year.
+We also co-breed a few litters with other WCA breeders across the country.

 Want to know more?!
 Click here to see an exhaustive list of what to look for in a reputable breeder.